What is the legal framework (legislation/regulations) governing bribery and corruption in your jurisdiction?

 - for use in existing or anticipated litigation.

 In Australia, LPP applies to lawyer-led investigations, provided those investigations are being conducted for the primary purpose of legal advice or for existing or anticipated litigation.
+LLP can apply documents prepared by, or communications with, in-house legal counsel, however, a higher level of scrutiny is required when applying the dominant purpose test.

 How much importance does your government place on tackling bribery and corruption?
 How do you think your jurisdiction’s approach to anti-bribery and corruption compares on an international scale?

-Despite this, Australia still has significant scope to improve its performance in tackling bribery and corruption.
+Despite this, Australia still has scope to improve its performance in tackling bribery and corruption.
 While Australian government agencies have the tools required to act, there has been limited results in effectively carrying out prosecutions.
-As the OECD notes in their most recent report, since the entry into force of Australia’s foreign bribery legislation 20 years ago, only two corporate entities and six individuals have been sanctioned.
-The OECD considers this a low enforcement rate, particularly given the size of Australia’s economy and the high-risk sectors in which Australian companies operate.
+As the OECD notes in their most recent report, since the entry into force of Australia’s foreign bribery legislation 20 years ago, only two corporate entities and six individuals have been sanctioned.24 The OECD considers this a low enforcement rate, particularly given the size of Australia’s economy and the high-risk sectors in which Australian companies operate.25

 Generally how serious are organisations in your country about preventing bribery and corruption?